Self-Portrait with a Sunflower: Sunflower

 Yet it is not unanimously agreed that there is direct correlation between the artist and the patron specifically.
-Anthony van Dyck created a work likely between 1635 to 1650 that depicted his dear friend Sir Kenelm Digby, an English astrologer, natural philosopher, and royal courtier.
+Anthony van Dyck's workshop created a work likely between 1635 and 1650 that depicted his dear friend Sir Kenelm Digby, an English astrologer, natural philosopher, and royal courtier.
 The oil on canvas is titled Sir Kenelm Digby with a sunflower.
-A testament to the friendship between the two men would be the several portraits Van Dyck painted to honour the late Venetia Stanley, Digby's wife.
-He also completed a family portrait of the Digby couple and their two young children between 1632–33, the same years he worked on his sunflower self-portrait.
+A testament to the friendship between Digby and van Dyck are the several portraits van Dyck painted to honour the late Venetia Stanley, Digby's wife.
+He also completed a family portrait of the Digby couple and their two young children between 1632 and 1633, the same years he worked on his sunflower self-portrait.
 The sunflower in Kenelm Digby's portrait would not make sense to function as the same symbolic nod to the crown.
-It would be more accurate for the sunflower to symbolise devotion and allegiance here, for Digby served the Crown as an unofficial naval consultant in the mid 1620s, as well as fought in a duel in 1641 in defence of the King and his namesake.
+It would be more accurate for the sunflower to symbolise devotion and allegiance here, for Digby served the Crown as an unofficial naval consultant in the mid-1620s, as well as fought in a duel in 1641 in defence of the King and his namesake.
 Those in favour of this particular theory also state that Van Dyck's personal nature did not lend itself to be boastful about his dependency on another, even if that person was the King of England.

 Later, in the early 1640s, the portrait would be used during the English Civil War as a loosely defined propaganda piece, persuading citizens to join arms for a royalist allegiance, and successfully did so in uniting the war-torn kingdom.
 This is evidence to prove that if the sunflower were to be a symbol only of Van Dyck's fidelity to his patron, the portrait would not have favoured as well with a wide audience looking for inspiration and relatable meaning in an artwork.